ansible/ansible/docs/docsite/rst/faq.rst

 If you need to set environment variables, see the Advanced Playbooks section about environments.

-Starting with Ansible 1.4, remote environment variables are available via facts in the 'ansible_env' variable:
+Remote environment variables are available via facts in the 'ansible_env' variable:

 .. code-block:: jinja